A traditional running shoe has a cushion and fit meant for the road or trail.

-Among their many uses, a CrossFit shoe is built for cross training, it is designed to take on road running, jumping, sprinting, climbing, crawling and lifting.
+Among their many uses, a CrossFit shoe is built for cross training, it is designed to throw in your bag and take on road running, jumping, sprinting, climbing, crawling and lifting.

 This article will walk you through exactly what makes a CrossFit shoe worth the buy and what to look for when you head to the store.

 So before you lace up and hit the box, here is what you need to know about a cross training shoe that is designed specifically with CrossFit training in mind.

 What are CrossFit-Specific Shoes?

 There is a range of cross training shoes on the market for women— many in just as impressive of a range of colors and styles, but every good CrossFit shoe boasts a few necessary qualities.

 Here you’ll have a toe drop (the difference between the height of the heel and height of the forefoot), a durable outer and a hard sole.

 The shoe has to be able to withstand the very intense workouts that a Crossfit athlete knows, loves and (sometimes) hates.

 These shoes are traditionally a little heavier than a regular CrossFit training shoe with a little more support and stability— and sometimes a few other cool features, such as increased traction for those days when you’re working the ropes.

 That brings us to the benefits of investing in a high-quality CrossFit shoe.

 Benefits of CrossFit Shoes

 A CrossFit shoe boasts the right amount of stability to keep you balanced while you’re doing a CrossFit workout, but they also are lighter than traditional weightlifting shoes, so you can take them for a run when you need to.

 They’re built with just the right amount of cushioning and shock absorption to keep you feeling comfortable when you’re lifting or running.

 And because a CrossFit shoe does have to stand up to a number of activities, they also are flexible enough for all the jumping and crawling you might have to do during a Crossfit Training session.